 Where To Buy Minerals: A Guide To Buying Minerals Online and In-Person

 Many rockhounds only collect stones from the local area, and that’s awesome, but some of us are always on the hunt for new or interesting stones no matter the source.
-Buying minerals for our collections can be dicey, but you can minimize risk if you know where and how to purchase stones online and in person.
+Buying minerals for our collections can be dicey at times, but there are definitely ways you can minimize the risk if you know where and how to purchase stones, both online and in person.

-So, let’s dig right in and I’ll give you a brief primer on how to buy minerals both online and in person, and give you some hints to help you avoid costly mistakes.
+So, let’s dig right in and I’ll give you a brief primer on where to look, how to buy, and give you some tips to help you avoid costly mistakes.

 Related: 7 Places Where To Buy Used Lapidary Equipment